 In short, polyester is plastic.
 Polyester fabric is a synthetic fabric created by bonding polyester fibers together.
 Polyester fibers are the product of a chemical reaction between coal, petroleum, air, and water.
 Not only is polyester derived from non-renewable resources, but the process of extraction from fossil fuels yields a high carbon footprint and significant byproducts.
 Further, polyester fabric takes decades to break down.

 how is polyester made?

-Polyester is a polymer.
-A polymer is the result of a chemical reaction in which two or more molecules create a larger molecule.
+Polyester is a manmade polymer.
+A manmade polymer is the result of a chemical reaction in which two or more molecules create a larger molecule.
 This larger, resulting molecule retains the structures of the molecules that create it.
 A high volume of pressure and heat (energy) is required for the chemical reaction to occur.
 For example, let’s polymerize a molecule we’ll call ‘1’ and a molecule we’ll call ‘2’.
 The chemical reaction looks something like this: 1 + 2 + 1 + 2 +1 +2 + lots of pressure + lots of heat = 1-2-1-2-1-2.
 So as you can see, the resulting molecule is not an entirely new substance.
 In this case, 1+2 does not equal 3, but a chain of 1’s and 2’s (1-2-1-2-1-2).

 Most commonly, the polyester polymer is made of polyethylene terephthalate (PET or PETE) molecules.
 PET is a thermoplastic, which means the plastic can be heated and reshaped or remolded into a different form.
 Since PET is a plastic, it is not porous like natural fibers.
 Thus, it is an effective moisture barrier and commonly used for packaging such as water bottles.
 Packaging made from PET is labeled with the recycling number ‘1’.